qrtl/nrq-custom/base_ir_values_security_adj/README.rst

 |badge1| |badge2| |badge3|

 This modules does the following:
-  * Add "Employee" group to the "Defaults: alter personal values only" (XML ID: base.ir_values_default_rule)  to restrict "Employee" group user to set default value for "Only you"
+  * Adds "Employee" group to the "Defaults: alter personal values only" (XML ID: base.ir_values_default_rule).
+  * Adds a new record rule "Defaults: alter all values" to which "Admin / Settings" group is assigned.

+Without these adjustments, no one would be able to create user-defined defaults that were applicable for all users.

 **Table of contents**